After-Shock/Cloudbox-wiki/Configuring-Settings.md

   - `tag`: Options are `public` or `plexpass`.
 Default is `public`.

     - Note: Use `plexpass` only if you have an active [Plex Pass](https://www.plex.tv/features/plex-pass/).
-If you decide to change this later, you will need to update Plex by running Cloudbox command with the "update-plex" tag (i.e. `sudo ansible-playbook cloudbox.yml --tags update-plex`).
+If you decide to change this later, you will need to update Plex by running the Cloudbox install command with the "update-plex" tag (i.e. `sudo ansible-playbook cloudbox.yml --tags update-plex`).

   - `transcodes`: Path of temporary transcoding files.
 Default is `"/home/{{user}}/transcodes"`.